-The Model 3019 is an ergonomic, lightweight instrument which can be used for background measurements of gamma radiation levels up to $500\,\mu\text{Sv/h}$ ($50\,\text{mR/hr}$).
-The internal Csl scintillation detector has a sensitivity of 175 cpm per $\mu\text{R/hr}$.
-The Model 3019 features the ability to measure radiation in count rate, exposure rate/dose, activity rate, time-averaged rates, and scaler counts.
+The Model 3000 is an ergonomic, lightweight instrument which can be used for radiation survey purposes.
+The Model 3000 features the ability to measure radiation in count rate, exposure rate/dose, activity rate, time-averaged rates, and scaler counts.
+The Model 3000 utilizes an external radiation detector to detect alpha, beta, or gamma radiation.
 The instrument features a large backlit LCD (liquid crystal display), an easy, intuitive use keypad, and audio feedback.
 The unit body is made of lightweight but durable plastic.
 It is intended for outdoor use and can resist splashing water.
 The foam grip provides a comfortable, ergonomic grip but may be removed for ease of decontamination.

-Three modes of operation are available for the Model 3019 - RATE, MAX, and COUNT.
+Three modes of operation are available for the Model 3000 - RATE, MAX, and COUNT.